 - Foot apparel must be worn at all times.
 For health and safety reasons cleats, spikes and flip-flops are not permitted.
 For physical education classes, appropriate footwear is required. - All shirts and/or blouses must cover the shoulders and stomach. - Shorts and skirts may be no shorter than fingertip length.
-All clothing must be in good repair. - Miniskirts, pajama/leisure attire, slippers, garments with holes, and sagging pants are not acceptable. - Shorts of appropriate length may by worn prior to Thanksgiving and after Spring Vacation. - All hats/hoods shall be removed upon entering the building. - Sunglasses are to be worn outside only. - All clothing/jewelry shall avoid drug, alcohol, tobacco, sex, obscene, or cult/gang related print/slogans/designs.
-Students will be asked to change clothing or turn clothing inside out if there is a display that promotes violence or entertains activities of violence. - Jackets and coats are to remain in lockers or on hooks during the school day unless authorized to be worn by school personnel.
+All clothing must be in good repair. - Miniskirts, pajama/leisure attire, slippers, garments with holes, and sagging pants are not acceptable. - Shorts of appropriate length may by worn prior to Thanksgiving and after Spring Vacation. - All hats/hoods shall be removed upon entering the building. - Sunglasses are to be worn outside only. - All clothing/jewelry shall avoid drug, alcohol, tobacco, sex, obscene, or cult/gang related print/slogans/designs. - Jackets and coats are to remain in lockers or on hooks during the school day unless authorized to be worn by school personnel.